Groups are a great way for students to connect with peers, learn new skills and strategies, and grow both emotionally and educationally!

 Space is limited; RSVP is required.
 Register through your student portal.

-*Please note: This group requires a pre-group meeting to determine if the group is the right fit for you.
+Note: This group requires a pre-group meeting to determine if the group is the right fit for you.
 For questions or to request a reasonable accommodation, contact Dr. Anja Bircher at [email protected].

 Fierce Self Compassion

-Wednesdays, 2 - 3 p.m., virtual, beginning February 12
+Wednesdays, 2 - 3 p.m., beginning April 30, via HIPAA-compliant Zoom

 Self-compassion is often only described as being gentle or soft, but it can also be fierce and empowering.
-Join Mental Health Providers Alexandra Thurston, PsyD and Cynthia T. Diwan, LMFT for a 4-session group to learn how to respond to difficult moments with an expanded view of self-kindness.
-Based on the work of Dr. Kristin Neff, a pioneer in the field of self-compassion research, this group will incorporate discussion and review strategies for balancing tender self-acceptance with courageous action to claim power, build resilience, and improve overall wellbeing.
+Join Mental Health Providers Alexandra Thurston, PsyD and Cynthia T. Diwan, LMFT for a 4-session to learn how to respond to difficult moments with an expanded view of self-kindness.
+Based on the work of Dr. Kristin Neff, a pioneer in the field of self-compassion research, this group will incorporate discussion and review strategies for balancing tender self-acceptance with courageous action to claim power, build resilience, and improve overall well-being.

 Space is limited; RSVP is required.
 Register through your student portal.